 The mission of the Theology Program is to teach Catholic theology "in a manner faithful to scripture, Tradition, and the Church's Magisterium" and thereby to provide "an awareness of the Gospel principles that will enrich the meaning of human life and give it a new dignity" (Ex corde ecclesiae, 20).
-Faithful to the Christian message as it has come to us through the church, the Theology Program introduces students to Catholic theology as an exercise in "faith seeking understanding."
-Mindful of its ethical obligations to the Church and the world, the program also seeks to foster ecumenical awareness and concern for Catholic Social Teaching and to prepare student majors for teaching, parish work, vouth ministry, and graduate studies.
+Faithful to the Christian message as it has come to

-- 1. Students will achieve a knowledge base of theology. - 2.
+- Students will achieve a knowledge base of theology. - 2.
 Students will learn to apply theology. - 3.
-Students will gain skills competency in theology. - 4.
-Students will learn and apply the Church's doctrine of dialogue with non-Catholics as practice for more effective engagement with today's multicultural world.
+Students will gain skills competency in theology. - Students will learn and apply the Church's doctrine of dialogue with non-Catholics as practice for more effective engagement with today's multicultural world.